UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 +++

-### Summary of $K$-nearest neighbors algorithm
+### Summary of K-nearest neighbors algorithm

-In order to classify a new observation using a $K$-nearest neighbor classifier, we have to do the following:
+In order to classify a new observation using a K-nearest neighbors classifier, we have to do the following:

 1. Compute the distance between the new observation and each observation in the training set.
 2. Find the $K$ rows corresponding to the $K$ smallest distances.